 Internet Explorer doesn’t work well with our website.
 We recommend using a different browser like Google Chrome.

-So if you’ve been thinking about creating and selling a course online to grow your business — now is the best time to do it.
-The first thing you’ll need, of course, is all the knowledge and experience you’re going to share.
+So if you’ve been thinking about creating and selling a course online to grow your business—now is the time to do it.
+The first thing you’ll need is all the knowledge and experience you will share.
 The second thing?
 You’ve got to choose the best online teaching platform to build your course on.

-In this article, we’ll compare all the top online teaching platforms, so you can pick one that suits you best and start earning money in no time.
+In this article, we’ll compare all the best online teaching platforms to earn money, so you can pick one that suits you and start making money in no time.

 Click the links below to skip ahead:

-Online teaching platforms provide you with the tools you need to create a full learning experience on the web.
+Online teaching platforms provide the tools you need to create a complete learning experience on the web.
 Those tools and approaches can be very different:

 • Some are standalone platforms; others integrate into your website

-• Some allow you to create self-paced courses; others are geared towards live teaching
+• Some allow you to create self-paced courses; others focus on live teaching

 • Some are free; others require a monthly subscription